Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 One Last Ramble

-I began conducting sales nearly 15 years ago.
+I began conducting sales over 15 years ago.

 Two things to help you narrow down your options: